 - What is the average salary?

 - How many employees work full-time helping students find jobs?

 - What percentage of students find jobs through the career development office?

 The important takeaway is that an income-share agreement doesn’t automatically mean the school will do a good job helping graduates find jobs.
 Schools may choose to maximize income by focusing on student recruiting pumping out as many graduates as possible.
 Even if half the students don’t get good jobs, they will make a fortune on the half that finds jobs on their own.

 Anyone considering an income-share agreement will have some serious homework to do.

-Not only will they have to do the traditional school analysis that all prospective students must do, they will also have carefully read and consider the terms and conditions of the income-share agreement.
+Not only will they have to do the traditional school analysis that all prospective students must do, but they will also have to carefully read and consider the terms and conditions of the income-share agreement.
 There are major pros and cons to consider.